mayanbiao1234/Geometric-metrics-for-perceptual-manifolds/README.md

 print("Intrinsic Dimensions:", intrinsic_dim)
 ```

-## 4. Geometry of perceptual manifolds in deep neural networks (IJCV 2024)
+## 4. The geometric shape of the perceptual manifold in deep neural networks (IJCV 2024)

+We found that if two categories are highly similar, the geometric shapes of their corresponding embedding distributions are also highly similar.
+This discovery demonstrates for the first time that the geometric shape of the perceptual manifold can also serve as prior knowledge to help rare categories recover their true distribution.
+For specific details, please refer to the paper: [Geometric Prior Guided Feature Representation Learning for Long-Tailed Classification](https://link.springer.com/article/10.1007/s11263-024-01983-2)